Vey-Digital/vey-digital.github.io/about.md

 - Seamless embedding in websites or client portals
 - Scalable design for small and medium-sized organizations

-*Built on proven, industry leading infrastructure without the enterprise bloat.*
+*Built on proven, industry-leading infrastructure without the enterprise bloat.*
 ---
 ## Agentic AI Framework
 VeyDigital’s AI follows an agentic architecture intelligent systems that act autonomously within defined business goals.
 They transform dashboards into proactive tools that summarize, detect change, and recommend action.